PMS Manager

 command.

-Themes will modify how you shell looks.
-These are things such as colors and usually includes a kick ass command prompt.
+Themes modify how your shell looks.
+These are things such as colors and usually include a kick ass command prompt.

 Note Some themes may enable or disable PMS plugins for functionality.
 An example of this would be a theme that would require the "git-prompt" plugin so it has access to that functionality.
 This is done for you so you don't need to do this by hand {: .notice--warning}